castroebarros/base/README.md

 be easier and productive to have a base project that would be cloned, instead of generate code and copy-and-paste some stuff.

-We thought about create some Ruby gems to try make things more reuseble, but we realized that would be still most important to have a good knowledgement base.
+We thought about create some Ruby gems to try make things more reusable, but we realized that would be still most important to have a good knowledge base.

 That way, this project has two goals:
 1. serve as a template of project;